Penang

 It's not exactly a big secret, but Penang is perhaps the most overlooked destination in Malaysia, if not all of Asia.
 Business people probably know Penang as a significant manufacturing base for high technology companies such as Dell Computer and Hewlett Packard.
-Maybe it's actually because of this that many leisure travellers don't even consider Penang as a destination.
+Maybe it's actually because of this that many leisure travelers don't even consider Penang as a destination.

 In reality, Penang has more to offer than just about any other single destination in Southeast Asia.
 It has perhaps the largest and best preserved colonial-era old town, with excellent examples of Chinese clan houses, colonial homes, public buildings and private mansions.
 In addition, there are tropical beaches and huge temples.